TBWA\Norway has acquired Legendary Scandinavian Design Group as part of its expansion plans in the Norwegian Market | IceNews - Daily News

 With roots dating back to 1987, SDG has been at the forefront of strategic design, revolutionizing commercial graphic design during its 36-year journey.
 Their innovative tools have helped brands establish profound connections with their target audience while assisting business leaders in achieving their goals.
 SDG’s multidisciplinary approach has guided clients through various transitions from small niche brands to domestic and international companies.

-TBWA\Norway is a part of the TBWA\Nordic network, encompassing agencies in Norway, Sweden, Finland, Denmark, and Iceland.
+TBWA\Norway is a part of the TBWA\Nordic collective, encompassing agencies in Norway, Sweden, Finland, Denmark, and Iceland.
 Renowned as a global powerhouse in the advertising industry, TBWA has gained a reputation for driving innovative and disruptive advertising strategies.
 The union between these two entities aims to leverage their respective strengths, providing clients with comprehensive design and advertising solutions.

 The joint agency will unite creative minds and tap into the digital expertise of TBWA’s Nordic collective, The Engine Nordic, comprising 300 professionals.
 This addition will bring a fresh, technologically advanced dimension to their service portfolio.